 Please click on the links below to access the latest information from the Scottish Government on Coronavirus www.nhsinform.scot or www.gov.scot/coronavirus

 Asthma Patient Recruitment

 In the past there have been several cases of mumps at the University.
 Protection from this viral illness is provided by the MMR vaccine.
-If you have not been immunised, or think you have only had one dose of MMR, then please contact our Practice Nurse here to ask about MMR immunisation.
+If you have not been immunised, or think you have only had one dose of MMR, then please see below:

 First time University entrants under the age of 25 are advised to be vaccinated against Meningitis ACWY, prior to coming to Heriot Watt University.
 If you have not had this before coming to University, then you can attend the University Health Centre to arrange GP registration, and book an appointment to have this vaccination.